Rossier Dean's Fellowship

 Univ. of Colorado, Boulder

-Math and science teaching and learning; conceptual change; epistemic cognition; mathematics teacher education; teacher knowledge; teacher beliefs; motivation; embodiment
+Mathematics and science teaching and learning; conceptual change; epistemic cognition; mathematics teacher education; teacher beliefs; teacher implicit bias; embodiment

 Prior to attending USC, Ian was a high school math and physics teacher for urban and private schools in California and Colorado.
 Ian earned a B.A. in mathematics and physics from the University of Colorado at Boulder and a M.A. in Mathematics Education from the University of California at Berkeley.
 He recently earned a M.S. in Statistics in the USC Dornsife Department of Mathematics.